ChandanNarasimhamurthy/ChandanNarasimhamurthy/README.md

 Hi 👋, I'm Chandan.
 N <br>
 A professional Technical Service Specialist at SolarEdge Technologies from Bangalore, India (🇮🇳).
 # 💫 About Me:
 🌱 I am enthusiastic about Embedded Systems, particularly interested in real-time applications and low-power design.
-I aspire to a position as an Embedded Engineer, capitalizing on my proficiency in Embedded C, C++, and Python.<br>
+I aspire to a position as an Embedded Engineer, capitalizing on my proficiency in Embedded C, C++. <br>
 📑 Check out my Resume here -(https://drive.google.com/open?id=1FIbDO4JPTGCRgpOY-_Cx3AOFdoMN3Ufu&usp=drive_fs)<br>
 All of my projects are available on https://github.com/ChandanNarasimhamurthy<br> 📫 Reach out to me at nchandan742@gmail.com